How the Affordable Care Act can help you prevent cancer

 It also should be easier for you to get assistance if you want to improve your diet, lose weight or quit smoking — all lifestyle changes that can help prevent cancer.

 Here’s how health care reform supports cancer prevention.

 Getting affordable health insurance is easier

-- Expanded Medicaid access
+- Expanded Medicaid coverage in some states

 Cancer prevention services and screenings are more affordable

 For many people, it’s going to be much less costly to get cancer screening exams and adopt healthy habits that reduce cancer risks.
 Health insurance plans must provide recommended preventive services — without requiring a co-pay, coinsurance or a deductible.

 Have an individual or work insurance plan that started on or after September 23, 2010?